 These leaks are usually very challenging to spot as a buyer.
 You can look for soggy portions on the lawn, low water pressure throughout the home, or signs of foundation instability.
 This includes cracks in the sheetrock, doors, and windows that get stuck and sloping flooring.

 Lastly, foundation leaks are common in basements and crawlspaces because of the absorbent soil and above-average rainfall in New York.
-Water can wick through pores or cracks in the concrete and settle in the under-home area or evaporate into the air.
+Water damage can wick through pores or cracks in the concrete, settle in the under-home area, or evaporate into the air.

 To find leaks most easily, head into the crawlspace or basement.
 Keep an eye out for humid air, musty smells, visible water, and water stains on the concrete.
 Look at signs of pest infestation and visible mold growth.